csebooks/relational-databases/content.en/chapter-8-Advanced -Topics/_index.md

 Instead, we can use a single SQL query to find total salary expenses of each department:

->**select** _dept name_,
+>**select** _dept name_, \
 **sum**(_salary_) **from**
 _instructor_ **group by** _dept name_;

-This query can be evaluated with a single scan of the _instructor_ relation, avoiding random I/O for each department.
-The results can be fetched to the client side using a single round of communication, and the client program can then step through the results to find the aggregate for each department.
+This query can be evaluated with a single scan of the _instructor_ relation, avoiding random I/O for each departmentf The results can be fetched to the client side using a single round of communication, and the client program can then step through the results to find the aggregate for each department.
 Combining multiple SQL queries into a single SQL query as above can reduce execution costs greatly in many cases–for example, if the _instructor_ relation is very large and has a large number of departments.

 The JDBC API also provides a feature called **batch update** that allows a number of inserts to be performed using a single communication with the database.
 Figure 24.1 illustrates the use of this feature.
 The code shown in the figure requires only one round of communication with the database, when the executeBatch() method is executed, in contrast to similar code without the batch update feature that we saw earlier in Figure 5.2.
 In the absence of batch update, as many rounds of communication with the database are required as there are instructors to be inserted.
 The batch update feature also enables the database to process a batch of PreparedStatement